 - PyCon UK

-- Since 2016, I’ve been one of the organisers of PyCon UK, a community conference celebrating the use of Python in the UK.
-I’ve worn many hats in this role, including organising the schedule, maintaining the website, and helping at the reception desk.
-The conference is currently on hiatus because of COVID-19, but I hope to return as an organiser in 2022.
+- I helped to organise PyCon UK from 2016 to 2022.
+PyCon UK is a community conference celebrating the use of Python in the UK.
+I worn many hats in this role, including organising the schedule, maintaining the website, and helping at the reception desk.

 - Ideas for inclusive events

 - This is my ideas and suggestions for running inclusive, accessible events.
 It’s important for events to welcome as wide a range of people as possible.
 This is based on my experience both organising and attending in-person tech events, but these ideas aren’t tech specific.

 These are tools I’ve written that make my life easier.
 Usually they solve a very specific problem and I don’t expect anybody else to use them directly, but I publish the source code and my notes in case they’re a useful source of ideas.

 - A tool for organising my scanned documents and reference files with keyword tagging.
 There’s a CLI to store files, and a web app to search for previously-stored files.

 - A command-line tool to find the dominant colours in an image.
 It prints a palette of colours in your terminal.